drschlotkin/Random-Quote-Generator/README.md

 ## Details

-* This is a simple applcation using vanilla Javascript that displays a random quote on the screen when you click a button
+* Display a random quote in the browser when you click a button